YichenGuo2002/SudokuW-Ease/README.md

 - Project Structures

-The front-end of this project is built using the Electron-vue framework.
-The main process is initiated by the [background.js](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/background.js) file, which loads the [preload.js](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/preload.js) file containing Fetch APIs for exchanging JSON-formatted data with the back-end.
-These API functions are exposed to Vue components through IPC.
+The front end of this project is built using the Electron-vue framework.
+The main process is initiated by the [background.js](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/background.js) file, which loads the [preload.js](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/src/preload.js) file containing Fetch APIs for exchanging JSON-formatted data with the back end.
+These API functions are exposed to Vue components through Vue ContextBridge.

-The back-end of this project is built on the Python framework, with a [Flask server](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/scripts/app.py) connected to the BeautifulSoup [web scraping algorithm](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/scripts/scrape.py) and the [AI Sudoku solver algorithm](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/scripts/sudoku.py).
+The back end of this project is built on the Python framework, with a [Flask server](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/scripts/app.py) connected to the BeautifulSoup and Selenium [web scraping algorithm](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/scripts/scrape.py) and the [AI Sudoku solver algorithm](https://github.com/YichenGuo2002/SudokuW-Ease/blob/main/scripts/sudoku.py).
 When requests are received, the Flask server sends the result back to the front-end.
 We are also working on connecting the back-end Flask to SQLite to allow users to save their favorite Sudoku puzzles.

 <img width="100%" alt="Project Structure" src="./doc/system%20design.png">

+ - Front-Back Integration

+The two ends are connected via [GraphQL](./scripts/app.py) API endpoints.
+Based on Graphene and WebSocket, the APIs enable a secured user system, efficient Sudoku solving and scraping, and realtime updates.
+You can find a list of frontend requests and the corresponding backend functions here.

 <img width="70%" alt="GraphQL Requests" src="./doc/graphql%20requests.png">

+ - Database Design

+ The back end is connected to PostgreSQL database.
+It contains two tables, one for saving user accounts and the other for saving users' favorite Sudokus.
+The database schema is designed for the purpose of a secured user system, so certain restrictions are applied to some fields to ensure valid input.

 <img width="80%" alt="User Database Design" src="./doc/user%20table.png">
 <img width="60%" alt="Sudoku Database Design" src="./doc/sudoku%20table.png">